ebrensi/Cash-Knob/README.md

 - canvas based ; no png or jpg sprites.
 - touch, mouse and mousewheel, keyboard events implemented.
 - downward compatible ; overloads an input element.
 - Not 100% functional.
-See the
+See the demo included in the code.

 Example
 -------